VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 - Open the SimpleServer repo in a terminal

-- Installing node packages :
+- Installing node packages:

 ```bash
 npm install
 ```

-- And finally host the UD-Viz folder :
+- And finally host `My_UD-Viz_Game` folder with this command line:

 ```bash
 node index.js PATH_TO_My_UD-Viz_Game 8000